Selection of measure and a Large Deviation Principle for the general XY model: Introduction

-In this way one can say that any convergent subsequence of Gibbs states at positive temperature selects maximizing probabilities.
-In this result we do not assume uniqueness of the maximizing probability.
+It is known that the parameter $c$ corresponds to the inverse of temperature in Statistical Mechanics.
+In this way one can say that any convergent subsequence of Gibbs states at positive temperature, when $c\to \infty$, selects at zero temperature maximizing probabilities.
+For this result we do not assume uniqueness of the maximizing probability.

-The similar result for the Classical Thermodynamical Formalism considers the shift acting on the Bernoulli space $\{1,2,.,d\}^\mathbb{N}$ \cite{PP}.
-In this case one can consider entropy and pressure and the proof is trivial (see \cite{CLT} \cite{CoG}).
-Here we can not take advantage of this and the proof requires other methods.
+A ground state is by definition a maximizing probability that can be ``selected" as the limit of $\mu_{c_n}$ for some subsequence $c_n \to \infty$.
+There are examples of Holder potentials $f$ where certain maximizing probabilities are not ground states (see \cite{Bremont}, \cite{leplaideur-max}, \cite{BLL}, \cite{BLM}).
+From the above we realize that maximizing probabilities are related to the concept of ``Gibbs state at temperature zero".

+In the present case a definition of entropy is possible and this is described in detail in \cite{LMMS}.
+In this case the entropy is a non positive number (see also \cite{LNT}).
+The main conclusions one can get from \cite{LMMS} is that: I) In the concept of Kolmogorov entropy there exist an a priori measure which is hidden; II) Entropy and Ruelle operator are concepts which are linked.

+Here we will not take advantage of the approach described in \cite{LMMS} and our proof will use other more simple methods, where we consider the double limit for $L_{gc}^{n}(\cdot)(x)$.